department-of-veterans-affairs/vagov-content/pages/housing-assistance/disability-housing-grants.md

 - Certain severe burns
 - The loss or loss of use of one or both lower extremities (feet or legs) after September 11, 2001, that makes it so you can’t balance or walk without the help of braces, crutches, canes, or a wheelchair <br>

-**Please note:** We can only give this grant to 30 Veterans and Servicemembers each fiscal year (FY).
+**Please note:** We can only give this grant to 30 Veterans and service members each fiscal year (FY).
 We've already given out all of the available grants for FY 2019.
 If you qualify for but don't receive a grant in 2019 because the cap was reached, you may be able to use this benefit in FY 2020 or future years if the law continues to give us the authority to offer these grants and we don't go beyond the new FY cap.

 For FY 2019, you may be able to get up to 3 grants—for a total of up to $85,645—through the SAH grant program.